emily6689/js_starter_kit/README.md

 "egg" → "eggway"
 "inbox" → "inboxway"
 "eight" → "eightway"
-Create a test suite to help you with the implementation of a PigLatinTranslation class.
-Ensure it has the following test cases:

 It should translate words that begin with a consonant It should translate words that begin with a cluster of consonants It should translate words that begin with vowels
-Your tests should pass only when the set of criteria mentioned above are successfully met.